Complex magnetic interactions in geometrically frustrated TbOF: Results

 To elucidate the nature of the magnetic phases, we have performed neutron diffraction measurements down to 90 mK.
 No evidence for long range magnetic order could be observed at 8 K, indicating that the 9.7 K peak in both the specific heat and magnetization cannot be attributed to the onset of long-range three-dimensional order, as previously proposed \cite{Dutton2012}.
 Most interestingly, as shown in Figure \ref{fig:Short-range bump HRPT}, some concentration of the scattering in form of a very broad diffuse maximum spanning between $\sim$ 0.4 and $\sim$ 1.7 $\text{Å}^{-1}$ with some decreased scattering in the background regions at both sides of it.
 This suggests that a part of a paramagnetic diffuse scattering is being shifted into the broad maxima, indicative of short-range magnetic correlations.
 Note that a more elaborate study on the nature of these short-range magnetic correlations would require other experimental techniques, such as ESR, NMR, $\upmu$SR and inelastic neutron experiments, all of which are beyond the scope of this work.
 At lower temperatures, below the phase transition at 3.5 K, magnetic Bragg reflections do emerge, indicating the onset of long-range magnetic order at temperatures well below 9.7 K, which is more as expected, as \ce{\textit{Ln}^{3+}} containing lattices tend to order at particularly low temperatures, or not order at all.

 Although the 9.7 K transition does not correspond to the onset of long-range magnetic order, we find that it is accompanied by a structural phase transition.
 This is clear from the peak splitting shown in Figure S4 in the SI.
 The low background and high resolution of the data obtained from HRPT \cite{Fischer2000HRPT}, allowed us to determine the crystal structure.
-The diffraction pattern with split reflections was indexed on a monoclinic cell with parameters \textit{a} = 6.6612(1) Å, \textit{b} = 3.8279(1) Å, \textit{c} = 6.7431(2) Å, $\beta$ = 109.335(5)\degree \ and a symmetry of $\text{C}2/m$ at 8 K, originally a rhombohedral $\text{R}\bar{3}m$ structure with \textit{a} = 3.8375(1) Å, \textit{c} = 19.0898(2) Å at 14 K (see Figure S4 in SI).
+The diffraction pattern with split reflections was indexed on a monoclinic cell with a symmetry of $\text{C}2/m$ at 8 K, originally a rhombohedral $\text{R}\bar{3}m$ structure at 14 K. See Table \ref{Table: Nuclear phases} for crystallographic parameters.
 The 8 K structural model has been built based on the assumption of the preserved main structure motif, and refined against the neutron powder data.
 This monoclinic distortion primarily affects the local tetrahedral geometry by lifting the three-fold symmetry of the basal triangular faces.
-In the rhombohedral $\text{R}\bar{3}m$ phase, the basal face of the face-sharing Tb tetrahedron is equilateral; upon symmetry lowering to the monoclinic $\text{C}2/m$ phase, these triangles distort into isosceles units with one shortened Tb–Tb distance of 3.82775(6) \AA \ and two longer distances of 3.84080(5) \AA.
+In the rhombohedral $\text{R}\bar{3}m$ phase, the basal face of the face-sharing Tb tetrahedron is equilateral; upon symmetry lowering to the monoclinic $\text{C}2/m$ phase, these triangles distort into isosceles units with one shortened Tb–Tb distance of 3.82750(6) \AA \ and two longer distances of 3.84080(5) \AA.
+Moreover, the Tb-O and Tb-F distances along the $c$-axis of the rhombohedral cell change from 2.32514(3) Å to 2.28515(4) Å and 2.41410(3) Å to 2.45628(4) Å, respectively.
+This means that the shorter Tb-O distances get even shorter and the longer Tb-F distances get even longer.
+Figure S5 in the SI shows the crystal structures of the rhombohedral and monoclinic phases, highlighting these changes in exchange paths.